yasinhessnawi1/ml-project/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not a big deal but its licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---